-Pursuant to the California Health and Safety Code and the California Code of Regulations, children must have a minimum number of immunizations (shots) before they can attend school.
+Pursuant to the California Health and Safety Code and the California Code of Regulations, children must provide proof of having received required immunizations (shots) before they can attend school.
 Immunization records will be required for all incoming students.
-Verification of immunizations will be completed with written medical records from the child's doctor or immunization clinic.
+Verification of immunizations are completed with written medical records from the child's doctor or immunization clinic.
 To ensure a safe learning environment for all students, IA follows and abides by the health standards set forth by the state of California.
-Students will not receive classroom-based instruction until all required records have been received.
 The immunization status of all students will be reviewed periodically.
-Those students who do not meet the State guidelines may be excluded from classroom-based instruction until the requirements are met.
+Those students who are not in compliance with the State requirements must be excluded from classroom-based instruction until the requirements are met.
 Students who have been exposed to a communicable disease for which they have not been immunized may be excluded from school at the discretion of the Charter School.